pathakdhruv/GalDynPsrFreq/GalDynPsrFreq/README.txt

 fdotexcBH.py: Calculates the total excess term in the first derivative of the frequency incorporating the effect of the central black hole in the gravitational potential of the Milky Way.
 The required arguments for this module are ldeg, bdeg, dkpc, mul, and mub.

 fdotint.py: Calculates the intrinsic frequency derivative for both cases- when the contribution of the central black hole to the gravitational potential of the Milky Way is not included (Model fdotintcal) and when that contribution is included (Model fdotintcalBH).
 The required arguments for this module are ldeg, bdeg, dkpc, mul, mub, and f.
-Also, this module can calculate the individual frequency derivative contributions from the parallel and the perpendicular components of relative acceleration, and from the Shklovskii term.
+Also, this module can separately calculate the individual frequency derivative contributions from the parallel and the perpendicular components of relative acceleration, and from the Shklovskii term.

 fdotdotSB1.py: Calculates the first square bracket term of Eq.
 (11) of the paper Pathak and Bagchi (2021) without the contribution of the central black hole.
 The required arguments for this module are ldeg, bdeg, dkpc, mul, mub, and vrad.